 Cauliflower, chickpea & spinach curry

-4 portion(s), medium, leaves and stem removed, broken into small florets
+4 handful serving, leaves and stem removed, broken into small florets

 Calorie controlled cooking spray